-(i) Energy bands in solids; energy band diagrams for distinction between conductors, insulators and semi-conductors – intrinsic and extrinsic; electrons and holes in semiconductors.
+(i) Energy bands in solids; energy band diagrams for the distinction between conductors, insulators, and semiconductors – intrinsic and extrinsic; electrons and holes in semiconductors.

 (iii) Junction transistor; npn and pnp transistors; current gain in a transistor and transistor as an amplifier in common emitter mode (only circuit diagram and qualitative treatment); transistor as a switch; oscillator.

-(iv) Elementary idea of discreet and integrated circuits, analogue and digital signals.
+(iv) Elementary idea of discrete and integrated circuits, analog and digital signals.
 Logic gates (symbols; working with truth tables; applications and uses) – NOT, OR, AND, NOR, NAND.
 Combination of gates.

 - Communication Systems

-Propagation of electromagnetic waves in the atmosphere, sky and space wave propagation, need for modulation, amplitude and frequency modulation, bandwidth of signals, bandwidth of transmission medium, basic elements of a communication system (block diagram only).
+Propagation of electromagnetic waves in the atmosphere, sky, and space wave propagation, need for modulation, amplitude and frequency modulation, the bandwidth of signals, the bandwidth of transmission medium, basic elements of a communication system (block diagram only).